looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

--  *poky "master-next" branch:* This branch is part of the :yocto_git:`poky </poky/>` repository and combines proposed changes to BitBake, the core metadata and the poky distro.
+-  *poky "master-next" branch:* This branch is part of the :yocto_git:`poky </poky/>` repository and combines proposed changes to bitbake, the core metadata and the poky distro.

 Similarly, stable branches maintained by the project may have corresponding ``-next`` branches which collect proposed changes.
 For example,